quintenroets/corona/README.md

 * Customizable date range
 * Option to visualize situation in specific province only

-The images below compare the script visualization and sciensano visualization on the same day (29/12/2021):
+The images below compare the script visualization and sciensano visualization of the number of Covid cases on the same day (29/12/2021):

 # Script